pH-7/cool-readme-generator/README.md

 ## 📄 Description

-A very simple &amp; quick way to generate your README file for your next GitHub project 🤗
+A very simple &amp; quick way to generate outstanding README files for your next GitHub project 🚀

+The generated README files are highly **optimized for SEO** and **eye-catching for your readers** 🥳

 ## 🛠 Installation